nicoleump/ga-dsiplus/roadmap/week05/readme.md

 ## Learning Objectives:

-* Understand what it’s like to be Web Developer, UX designer, or Data Scientist
+* Understand what it’s like to be Data Scientist

 * See what a "Day in the Life" could look like